eabassey/js-in-strings/README.md

   - `sandbox` (boolean): If true, restricts access to global objects for security
   - `allowedGlobals` (object): Custom global objects to be provided when in sandbox mode
   - `timeout` (number): Timeout in milliseconds for expression evaluation (default: 1000ms)
+  - `unsafeEval` (boolean): If true, uses a more direct but less secure evaluation method.
+Only use this if you trust the template source and are experiencing issues with complex expressions.
+This can resolve certain string escaping issues. (default: false)

 #### Returns